siberianfox/tinygwiki/Gcode-Topics.md

 It's good practice to set the absolute coordinate system then leave it alone.
 I.e. don't move it around just to center the work piece.
 Use offsets for that.
 See below...

-###Coordinate Systems and Offsets
+###Coordinate Systems and Offsets (G54-G59)
 At all times other than when a G53 is active the machine will be in one of the 6 coordinate systems (1-6), corresponding to G54-G59.
 These allow you to set offsets on any or all axes using the G10 L2 command.
 If the offsets are zero the coord system will be the same as the G53 system (i.e. in absolute coordinates), but it's persistent, so you don't need to put the coordinate system on every Gcode line.
 It's common practice to leave the G54 offsets at zero so you have a persistent machine coordinate system available.

 Another common practice is to set one of the coordinate systems to the middle of the work area, let's say G55.
 If the table has dimensions of 400mm x 400mm (X/Y) then issuing `G10 L2 P2 X200 Y200` will set coordinate system 2 (G55) to the middle of the X/Y table.
-When a move G0 X0 Y0 is issued the offsets are added to the absolute coordinates, so the move will end at the middle of the X/Y table.
+When a move G0 X0 Y0 is issued the offsets are added to the absolute coordinates, so the move will go to the middle of the X/Y table.

+Another use of coordinate offsets is to locate the tool position in Z. If you do a G38.2 probe (see later) the resulting position can be used to set an offset in Z that locates the probe position at 0, all without messing with the absolute coordinate system.

+G10 offsets are persistent, that is they are saved to EEPROM once the machining cycle is done.
+SO you can set them up once and use them for multiple jobs.

+##Offsets to the Offsets (G92)
+G92 provides **temporary** offsets that can be applied on top of the coordinate system offsets.
+So now we are 3 layers deep.

+(UGH - Got to take a break!!!)

 https://github.com/synthetos/TinyG/wiki/Gcode-Support#g28-g281-g30-g301-go-to-predefined-position